tqvarnst/jdg-labs.old/projects/lab-guides/lab2-guide.md

-# JDG + EAP Lab Guide 2
+# JDG + EAP Lab 2 Guide
-This explains the steps for lab 2, either follow them step-by-step or if you feel adventurous read the overview and try to accomplish goals without the help of the step-by-step
+This explains the steps for lab 2, either follow them step-by-step or if you feel adventurous read the overview and try to accomplish goals without the help of the step-by-step guide.

-## Overview of Lab 1
+## Background
+In Lab 1 we implemented a side cache using JDG to speed up reads, but master data store is still the database.
+So far however the data access is only a using the common CRUD (Create, Read, Update and Delete) operations.
+Since JDG is a key/value store these operations are easy to implement.
+However what happens if we get a requirement for querying?

+Well JDG has very competent possibility to do querying in library mode (remote is still tech preview, but coming soon)

+## Use-case
+During your vacation a competing vendor released a has a filter search feature that makes it easier to manage allot of tasks.
+Another developer that wasn't familiar with JDG implemented UI for filtering and in the data access layer he implemented the filter method as a JPA query.
+This has once again put more load on the database and to fix this we should migrate to JDG queries instead.

+However because the Task data model is used in the native mobile application and since it will take a while before we can update the mobile application you are nor allowed to change the org.jboss.infinspan.demo.model.Task class.

+## Objectives
+Your task in Lab 2 re-implement the filtering method, but using JDG Queries.
-In this lab we will add a filter that via ajax automatically filter tasks based on a search string.
-In the initial project setup the UI and a filter method that uses DB queries are used implemented.
-You task is to replace the DB Query with a JDG Query and you will have to do this without modifying the org.jboss.infinspan.demo.model.Task class.
+The UI and REST methods are already implemented.

+Basically you should replace the DB Query with a JDG Query and you will have to do this without modifying the org.jboss.infinspan.demo.model.Task class.

 To to this we need to do the following: